-Shakespeare Week 2021 – 12 of the best primary resources and worksheets
+Shakespeare Week – Best primary resources and worksheets for 2024

-Shakespeare Week 2021 takes place on March 15-21, so check out these great William Shakespeare activities, ideas and lessons for primary schools…
+Shakespeare Week 2023 takes place between 20th-26th March, so check out these great William Shakespeare activities, ideas and lessons for primary schools…

 - by Teachwire